 The main focus of the document is the compliance of our country towards the guidelines established in the Joint Convention.

 A.2.
 THE MANAGEMENT OF SPENT FUEL AND WASTE RADIOACTIVES

-Currently the Plurinational State of Bolivia does not have any reactor of power or research or some kind of nuclear facility from which it may precede spent nuclear fuel; However, there is a 200 kW Research Reactor under construction, duly licensed by the Regulatory Authority, which is under the responsibility of the Bolivian Nuclear Energy Agency (ABEN), the state-owned operating entity.
+Currently the Plurinational State of Bolivia does not have any reactor of power or research or some kind of nuclear facility from which it may precede spent fuel.